MythicAgents/zippy/documentation-payload/zippy/commands/cp.md

 ## Summary

-List directory or file
+cp a file - like the Linux command.

 - Needs Admin: maybe...
 - Version: 1
 - Author: @ArchiMoebius

 ### Arguments

-None.

 ## Usage

 ```
-ls /home/
+cp path/to/a/file_source path/to/a/file_destination
 ```

-## MITRE ATT&CK Mapping

-- T1083

 ## Detailed Summary

-List the contents of a directory
+copy the file_source to the file_destination.